chavi362/-dotNet5784_7532_0871/README.md

 Getting Started
 Prerequisites

-    Visual Studio (version XYZ)
+Visual Studio
-    .NET Core SDK (version XYZ)
+.NET 7 Core  SDK

 Installation

 Clone the repository:

 Open the project in Visual Studio.

 Build the solution.

 Usage

 Launch the application.

 Log in as a Project Manager or Engineer.

 Explore the functionalities based on your role.